Cambodia March 2024

 There are details in the following sections, which are presented here so you can skip all the stuff you have no interest in, which is probably everything other than the first couple:

-• Phmon Penh, including the royal palace, the National Museum, eating bugs, and the Genocide Museum
+• Phnom Penh, including the royal palace, the National Museum, eating bugs, and the Genocide Museum

 • Siem Reap and the Los Angeles sized temple complexes that surround it (including Angkor Wat)